open-rmf/rmf-web/packages/reporting-server/README.md

 *  I have a zombie process running either on port 8002 or 8003?

    The `reporting_server` runs two instances of the app on the same process.
 So, sometimes when you shut down one of the reporting-server instances, the other stay alive, resulting in a zombie process.
 You can kill it by running this command `kill -9 <process id>` (on Linux based OS).
-That's why we recommend using `uvicorn --reload rest_server.app:get_app` for development purposes.
+That's why we recommend using `npm run start:dev` for development purposes.